Try a Swim through the ‘Rose Colored’ Lenses of Swedish Goggles

 We tried computer vision, augmented reality, swimming apps and the promise of tomorrow.
 And we came away with Swedish Goggles.
 They have always been the best swimming goggles.
 Utilitarian and spartan in design, incredibly functional in performance, and you can get five pairs for the cost of some other designer swimming goggles.
-The challenge is how to improve upon generational swimwear with improvements done through subtle changes.
+The challenge is how to improve upon generational swimwear with subtle changes.

-The Real OG: Original swedish goggles
+The Real OG: Original Swedish Goggles

 What are swedish goggles?
 They are the goggles that you see, but don’t notice.
 Simultaneously underappreciated and/or feared (Do they hurt?) by New Year’s resolution lap lane swimmers.
 Swedish goggles are the measuring stick for a goggles definition.

-Iterative Improvements for Goggle Eyes
+Iterative Improvements for Raccoon Eyes

 Enter common sense; where swimming innovation is a subtle change to an amazing product for a greater level of performance and/or enjoyment.
-So while to the uninitiated the difference between aerobic and anaerobic work simply looks like swimming for weight loss.
+So while to the uninitiated, the difference between aerobic and anaerobic work simply looks like swimming for weight loss.
 And proper swimming technique mirrors a Saturday lift at the cross fit gym the former Subway franchisee opened up last week.
-For swimmers who understand the demands of a 2 hour swimming workout, a nice cushion seal to their favorite goggles can make all the difference.
+For swimmers who understand the demands of a 2-hour swimming workout, a nice cushion seal to their favorite goggles can make all the difference.

 KineFusion Iterara Goggles are built for Feel, Form, Flow & Force